IULATERM-TRL-UPF/ParlaMint_ES-CT/README.md

 python main.py -a s
 ```

+This script will obtain the number of words, sentences processed for each language used (Spanish or Catalan).

 ```bash
 # Process files
 python main.py -a p -i docx_files/
 ```

-The script will process the DOCX files in the input directory and generate the XML files in xml_files/ and the ANA files in ana_files/.
+This script will process the DOCX files in the input directory and generate the XML files in xml_files/ and the ANA files in ana_files/.

 ## Project structure